 Inside the case is hidden the omnipresent ETA 2892 automatic movement.

-While most divers tend to use normal versions of the caliber, this one is presented in a top-grade quality using high-grade parts you won’t find on a standard-issue ebauche.
+While most divers tend to use the ‘normal’ versions of the caliber, this one is presented in a top-grade quality using high-grade parts you won’t find on a standard-issue ebauche.

 In fact, it is a real chronometer movement officially certified by the Swiss-based COSC authority as such.

 Since the gadget is rated for impressive 1500 meters of depth with its enormous pressures, it is also equipped with a helium release valve that may prevent the sapphire crystal to pop during a fast decompression.
 There is also a ratcheting dive suit extension clasp, DOXA‘s no-decompression dive table bezel (US patent N. 3505808), anti-reflective, scratch-resistant domed sapphire crystal whole 3 millimeters thick, and 42 hours of power reserve.

 The huge winding/setting crown that protrudes from the right side of the case is painfully large and may even sting the palm of your hand if you are not careful.

-However, this is the price you pay for a tool watch, which is supposed to be operated by gloved hands.
+However, this is the price you pay for a tool watch that one can operate even in thick neoprene gloves

 The most interesting thing about the SUB 5000T Seaconqueror is the way its bracelet is attached to the body.
-Here, DOXA employs not ordinary spring bars but a set of special screws ensuring that the expensive watch won’t be lost in the sea.
+Here, DOXA employs not ordinary spring bars but a set of special screws ensuring that the expensive gadget won’t be lost in the sea.